A software interface that provides instant control of Eos parameters

 1 - What is TwisterEos ?

-TwisterEos allows the MFT to :
+TwisterEos enables the Midi Fighter Twister to :

 -

-Control 6 pages of 10 faders, with for each fader the level, the Bump, the Group/Assert and the Load keys.
+Control 18 pages of 10 faders, with for each fader the level, the Bump, the Group/Assert and the Load keys.

 -